vdhamer/Photo-Club-Hub/.github/README.md

 Photo clubs are thus the distinguishing feature of this app.

-You can first look up a photo club and then find its members in the `Clubs` screen.
+You can first look up a photo club and then find its members in the `Clubs` tab.
-Or you can alternatively look up a photographer and then the associated photo club in the `People` screen.
+Or you can alternatively look up a photographer and then the associated photo club in the `People` tab.
 Either way, once you have chosen a photographer-and-club combination, you can view the photo portfolio of that club member.

 <ul><details><summary>Details (click to expand)</summary></p>

-Here is a schematic representation of the `Clubs` screen.
+Here is a schematic representation of the `Clubs` tab.
-This screen puts the photo club first, and then allows you to select club members and their work:
+This tab puts the photo club first, and then allows you to select club members and their work:

 * photo club _Clickers_ (hosted on `www.PhotoClubClickers.com`)
   * member __Bill__
-    * photos by Bill as a member the Clickers
+    * photos by Bill as a member of the Clickers
   * member __John__
-    * photos John as a member of the Clickers
+    * photos by John as a member of the Clickers

 * photo club _Zoomers_ (hosted on `www.PhotoClubZoomers.com`)
   * member __John__